nadercas/supafast/README.md

 - Unattended security updates
 - Swap configured for server type
 - Docker with hardening flags
+- A management panel at /admin/ to perform basic docker operations for all containers (start/stop/restart), and also to display critical logs / banned IP's on Fail2ban / and backup data.

 **Supabase Stack**
 - PostgreSQL 15